-In effect, the distinguishing characteristic of an MFI, as a distinct financial intermediary, from a conventional bank is that, while the former is a social institution within a social organisation, with profit maximisation as a secondary objective; the latter is established with primary orientation and organisation structure that emphasises profit maximisation as the dominant objective, ab initio (i.e. from the beginning; or from inception).
+In effect, the distinguishing characteristic of an MFI, as a distinct financial intermediary, from a conventional bank is that, while the former is a social institution within a social organisation, with profit maximisation as a secondary objective; the latter is established with primary orientation and organisation structure that emphasises profit maximisation as the dominant objective, ab initio (i.e. from inception; or from the beginning).